paulspective/scribbly/README.md

 - Toast notifications for actions

 ## 🚀 How to Use

 Just open **[Scribbly](https://paulspective.github.io/scribbly)** in your browser and start typing.
 Notes are saved automatically and stay on your device.
+Just open Scribbly in your browser and start typing.
+Notes are saved automatically and stay on your device.

+- Click + to start scribbling
+- Hover on a note to reveal the toolbar
+- Double click a collapsed note to expand